 I joined the School of Social and Political Studies in 2007.
-Previously I held a Chair in Comparative Social Research at the University of Stirling, and visiting research positions at the Universities of Roskilde, EUI Florence, Tubingen and the Hertie School of Governance, Berlin.
+Previously I held a Chair in Comparative Social Research at the University of Stirling, and visiting research positions at the Universities of Roskilde, EUI Florence, Tuebingen and the Hertie School of Governance, Berlin.
 My research areas are comparative social policy research, labour market and social security policy and welfare reform.

 I am co-founder and honorary president of ESPAnet, the European Social Policy Analysis network.
 I have held major research grants awarded by the ESRC, European Commission, Anglo-German Foundation, Joseph Rowntree Foundation, and smaller awards from the DWP, the Hans-Bockler Foundation and the Carnegie Trust.

 I am happy to supervise postgraduate research theses in comparative social policy, unemployment and labour market policy, social security and welfare reform.
-Completed and current PhD projects include: the integration of long-term unemployed in Glasgow (H. Bennett); activation policies in the UK and Germany (A. Goerne); global markets for health care labour (E. Plotnikova), intergenerational transfers: variations across Europe (T. Emery), working-age benefits, activation and non-employment in the UK and Denmark (D. Heap), temporary agency workers in the UK and Italy (A Bertoli), educational policy in England and Austria (A. Pultar) and pension reform in the UK (L. Robertson).
+Completed PhD projects include: the integration of long-term unemployed in Glasgow (H. Bennett); activation policies in the UK and Germany (A. Goerne); global markets for health care labour (E. Plotnikova), intergenerational transfers: variations across Europe (T. Emery); working-age benefits, activation and non-employment in the UK and Denmark (D. Heap); temporary agency workers in the UK and Italy (A. Bertoli); educational policy in England and Austria (A. Pultar); pension reform in the UK (L. Robertson).
 Current PhD projects analyse in-work benefit policy in the UK and France (E. Robertson); CCT policy in Mexico (K. Zapata), disability benefit receipt and labour market participation in comparative perspective (C. Mascaro), and the governance of part-time work in Germany and Austria (L. Nenning).